 Our notes on terminology are emphasised in italics.

-The background analysis was published by Blackless et al in the American Journal of Human Biology in 2000, which found that:
+The background analysis published by Blackless and others found that:

 frequency may be as high as 2% of live births.
 The frequency of individuals receiving “corrective” genital surgery, however, probably runs between 1 and 2 per 1,000 live births (0.1-0.2%).